Diabetes and Mental Health

 In April 2023 NHS England published their commissioning recommendations following a national assessment of blood glucose and ketone meters, testing strips and lancets.
 This clinically led assessment was undertaken to better understand the products available and how they meet the needs of all people living with diabetes.
 The useful guidance separates types of meters/devices into categories based on patient cohort and could be a useful resource for healthcare professionals in supporting patients to manage diabetes.

-For patients newly diagnosed, learning how to manage their diabetes can be overwhelming as they are confronted with suddenly having to monitor their blood glucose levels daily, using equipment they are unfamiliar with.
-Luckily there are many great resources out there to help patients, and MyType1 Diabetes has created a fantastic new free resource to help patients manage their diabetes which includes seven accredited diabetes eLearning courses including carbohydrate counting, living with type 1 diabetes and diabetes technology.
+For patients newly diagnosed, learning how to manage their diabetes can be overwhelming.
+Often this is due to being confronted with suddenly needing to monitor their blood glucose levels daily, using unfamiliar equipment.
+Luckily there are many great resources out there to help patients.
+MyType1 Diabetes has created a fantastic new free resource to help patients manage their diabetes.
+It includes seven accredited diabetes eLearning courses including carbohydrate counting, living with type 1 diabetes and diabetes technology.

 You can access the site here: https://www.mytype1diabetes.nhs.uk/